CMorooney/clippi/README.md

   - `dtoverlay=gpio-shutdown,gpio_pin=21`
 - create/enable system services to start web-app and clip player so they start on boot
 - create `.env` file at repo root
+- reboot pi, web app should be at http://clippi.local:5000/ once that's complete

 player.service (the actual clip looper):
 ```